-Let’s talk about gender.
-Gender is always a very personal matter and may not necessarily be what your momma gave ya!
+So let’s talk about gender.
+Gender is always a very personal matter and may not necessarily be what your parent gave ya!

 To many people, gender can appear as simple as ‘male’ and ‘female’.
 To others, gender is more complex and relates more to individual expression and a deeply held personal identity.

 Most people are cisgender (see the glossary at the end of this article for full definitions), and identify as the gender they were assigned at birth.
 But some do not - these people may be transgender, non-binary, gender non conforming or intersex.

 At Lush, we recognise that there are more than two genders, and all are welcomed and respected.

 It’s all too easy to make assumptions about the gender of another person based on that person’s appearance, but assumptions aren’t always correct.
 In fact, making assumptions based on a person’s appearance can perpetuate the idea that people have to look a certain way to demonstrate their gender identity.
 This can be harmful in that it has the potential to limit freedom of expression and also imposes a culture of conditional acceptance.